sbeckstrand/cs-3450-disk-golf/docs/requirements/sprint02/sprint02.md

 We are actually using the backend itself as our High-Fidelity protype as it is interactive and can already be used to read and write data via both a web interface and curl commands.

+You can see this yourself by deploying the application using the steps in our README, running the backend, and then browsing to http://127.0.0.1:8000/api .
+From here you can interact with existing object types such as Tournaments, Scores, or Drinks.
+You can even create new objects from this web interface or with PUT,GET requests via command line.

+If you would rather just watch us showcase it, a video can be found [here](https://youtu.be/4VhszgMIBBI)

 ### Low-Fidelity Prototype

 For our low-fidelity protype, a wireframe of what the dashboard will look like was created.